-Innovation Refunds is a fintech-based escrow company that helps its clients to obtain tax refunds under a federal program that is due to expire in April 2024.
+Innovation Refunds is a fintech-based tax specialist that helps its clients to obtain tax refunds under a federal program that is due to expire in April 2024.
 To prepare for the upcoming deadline-driven surge in activity, the company is adding additional locations and moving its headquarters in 2023, while tripling its staff of accountants, tax attorneys, and other professionals.
 During this growth phase and beyond, Innovation Refunds relies on Bigleaf to support business continuity with stable, consistent network performance across all locations.

 Customer profile: Innovation Refunds